 The consensus is that Guitar Center is very fair and transparent when it comes to their trade policy.
 They mostly offer you a flat 60% of whatever they think they can make on your instrument, even if you would have been willing to settle for less.

 If you think about it, the fact that they accept trades is more of a customer service or courtesy rather than a profit-making venture.
-Keeping this in mind, Guitar Center offers a reasonable trade-in value in a relatively fast process.
+Keeping this in mind, Guitar Center offers a reasonable trade-in value and a relatively fast process.

-Dos and Don’ts of Trading in at Guitar Center
+Do’s and Don’ts of Trading in at Guitar Center

-Don’t call or email GC looking for a quote, Guitar Center will not respond to such queries as their policy mandates an in-person inspection and evaluation of the instrument.
+Don’t call or email GC looking for a quote.
+Guitar Center will not respond to such queries as their policy mandates an in-person inspection and evaluation of the instrument.

 Polish, clean, restring – do whatever it takes to make your gear look nice and shiny.
 First impressions matter, and you don’t want to walk in with a guitar with rusted strings or a pedal covered in a layer of dust.

-Go prepared and trade up!
+Go Prepared and Trade up!